oanda/apidocs/v1/stream.md

 ### Body (Stream)

 **Note:** This documentation shows that tick information is wrapped in a "tick" object.
-This is a change that has been added to the sandbox and fxPractice environments.  fxTrade will be modified in an upcoming release.
-This staggered rollout is to allow any code updates to be tested before the tick format is changed.
+This is a change that has been added to the sandbox and fxPractice environments.  **fxTrade will be modified in the upcoming release scheduled for August 8, 2014.** This staggered rollout is to allow any code updates to be tested before the tick format is changed.
 Currently on fxTrade a tick will not be wrapped, and will have the format as shown below.

 {: style="color:red"}